ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 -   Usually, the documents accompanying a program are written in Markdown (it's the default choice on GitHub).

--   The standard tool to work with Markdown is [pandoc](https://pandoc.org/), which can convert `.md` file into:
+-   The standard tool for Markdown is [pandoc](https://pandoc.org/), which can convert `.md` files into:

     -   HTML pages (these slides, made with [Reveal.js](https://revealjs.com/), are an example!);
     -   LaTeX, including Beamer